cognitedata/oryx/README.md

 You can also combine sequential and concurrent requests by chunking the request.
 The `chunk` handler uses `chunkSize` and `maxConcurrency` to decide how much will be done in parallel.
 It takes a list of items and a handler that transforms these items into HTTP handlers.
-This is really nice if you need to e.g read thousands of items from a service in multiple requests.
+This is nice if you need to e.g read thousands of items from a web service in multiple requests.

 ```fs